Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * LEADER_AGE_DEATH_CHANCE_AGE: 70 from 80 (Boost to Venerable and Enduring)
  * LEADER_AGE_HIGH_DEATH_CHANCE_AGE: 90 from 100 (Boost to Venerable and Enduring)
  * Empire Leader Cap: 2 from 3 (Boost to game mechanics like Heroic Tales)
- * Traders: +11 trade value from +8
  * Hydroponics Bay: 7 food from 10
  * Hyper Relays: AI weight 3 from 5 (reduce AI spamming)
  * Resource Silo: Energy cost removed, mineral cost 100 from 200 and max resource capacity +10,000 from +5,000
- * Max Resource Capacity: All starting resources max capacity reduced by 50%
  * Anti-Federation Snowballing:
    * FEDERATION_ENVOY_BASE_EFFECT: 0.8 from 1.0
    * FEDERATION_MEMBERS_PENALTY: -0.3 from -0.25